Nixon Peabody

 Nixon Peabody LLP is a Boston-based law firm with over 700 attorneys collaborating across major practice areas in cities across the U.S. and international offices in London, Hong Kong, and Shanghai.
 In addition to the firm's Boston headquarters, it maintains U.S. office locations in New York City, Washington, D.C., Chicago, San Francisco, Los Angeles, Palo Alto, Albany, Buffalo, Manchester, Rochester, and Providence.

-Clients include emerging and middle-market businesses, national and multinational corporations, financial institutions, public entities, educational and not-for-profit institutions, and individuals.
-The firm represents clients such as JetBlue, Constellation Brands, Corning Incorporated, and Gannett Co., among others.
+The firm works in commercial litigation, IP litigation, product liability, government investigations, white-collar defense, arts and cultural institutions, and Indian law and gaming.
+They have represented clients such as JetBlue, Constellation Brands, Corning Incorporated, and Gannett Co., among others.
 Additionally, the firm has represented parties in the financing of new stadiums for the Mets and Yankees.
 The firm has nearly thirty teams that focus on specific industries or areas of law.

-Stephen Zubiago serves as the Nixon Peabody's chief executive officer and managing partner, a role he has held since February 2021.
+Stephen Zubiago serves as Nixon Peabody's chief executive officer and managing partner, a role he has held since February 2021.
 Andrew Glincher is the firm's senior chairman.